econnet/econ/do.rst

 - a specific personal tool

 `p` includes the tools required to perform the work.
-The person who needs a computer or car to do its work gets a `p` that accounts for these tools.
+The person who needs a computer to do its work gets a `p` that accounts for it.

-Work units can also be results, e.g.
+Prefer measures of contribution not related to time

 - products sold

 - customers acquired

 - contributors recruited

-- ...
+- Thoughts, steps taken,...
+  can be written and thus measured in content

+- Reusable content, also in other products, becomes more valuable for the contributor

 The outside economy has a `minimum wage`_.
 Work turning out to be less valuable than the outside economy's `minimum wage`_,